heathen00/wfparser3/wfparser3/README.md

 If you start using singleton, and fly weight patterns in the implementation, it would make more sense to do so on a StatementFactory by StatementFactory basis, since eventually you want to be able to start setting different policies changing behaviours when creating the StatementFactory.

+It may make the interface simpler to use, and it is possible to enforce the minimum number of members for statements with lists of things if you use varargs.
+Actually, I'm not sure whether this idea will work well with the parser.
+I'll leave this idea until last.
+NOTE: I started working on a solution for this in the branch "refactor".
+I'll keep it for now, but this work is no longer a priority.